-- The UF Co-Chairs shall hold open sessions for questions before submission of proposals on Tuesday, February 5, 2019 from 1:00 PM - 2:00 PM in Sykes Room 252B and Friday, February 8, 2019 from 10:00 AM - 11:00 AM in Sykes Room 257.
-Please RSVP for the open sessions HERE. - 2.
-Application submissions must be received by 4:30 PM on Monday, March 18, 2019. - 3.
-Letter(s) of Endorsement/Financial Support from an appropriate department head/ administrator are strongly encouraged for all proposals, in general, but are required for all proposals whose expenses exceed the maximum UF grant allotment (\$5,000).
+- 1. The IDIGC Co-Chairs shall hold open sessions for questions before submission of proposals.
+Registration for the open sessions is found on the IDIGC homepage. - 2.
+Application submissions must be received by 4:30 PM on Thursday, March 25, 2021. - 3.
+Letter(s) of Endorsement/Financial Support from an appropriate department head/ administrator are strongly encouraged for all proposals, in general, but are required for all proposals whose expenses exceed the maximum grant allotment (\$5,000).
 Letter(s) should express congruence between the Programs Director(s) proposal and the supporting unit's objectives and intended outcomes.
 Letters must emailed directly to Hiram Martinez at hmartinez@wcupa.edu by the specified RFP due date. - 4.
 If applicable, please email a copy of the IRB application to include with your proposal to Hiram Martinez at hmartinez@wcupa.edu by the specified RFP due date. - 5.
-If needed, UF may request individual meetings with proposal writers during the week of April 8, 2019. - 6.
-Applicants shall be notified of proposal acceptance or rejection by mid-late April 2019. - 7.
-End-of-Year reports shall be due to the ODEI within 30 days of the project's completion, but no later than June 15, 2019.
+If needed, IDIGC may request individual meetings with proposal writers during the week of April 5, 2021. - 6.
+Applicants shall be notified of proposal acceptance or rejection by mid-late April 2021. - 7.
+End-of-Year reports shall be due to the ODEI within 30 days of the project's completion, but no later than June 15, 2022.

-Evaluation Process for the UF Grant Program:
+Evaluation Process for the Grant Program:

-The UF Proposal Review Team and process is collegial and relies on a diverse and talented team of campus community members to review all proposals and provide comments and scoring.
+The IDIGC process is collegial and relies on a diverse and talented team of campus community members to review all proposals and provide comments and scoring.
 The amount of feedback that can be provided on unsuccessful proposals is limited, but every attempt will be made to provide meaningful and helpful review comments.
 Preference is given to proposals that demonstrate cross-unit collaboration.

-Request for Proposals for the UF Grant Program:
+Request for Proposals for the Grant Program:

-The UF will make an attempt to proportionally award funds by the categories, however, it is not mandated to do so.
-The UF is also not obligated to award all funds in a given year.
-Based on annual trends, the UF Proposal Review Team anticipates it may receive between 10 and 15 proposals this year.
-The total amount of money budgeted for the UF Grant Program is approximately \$40,000.
+The IDIGC will make an attempt to proportionally award funds by the categories, however, it is not mandated to do so.
+The IDIGC is also not obligated to award all funds in a given year.
+Based on annual trends, the IDIGC Proposal Review Team anticipates it may receive between 10 and 15 proposals this year.
+The total amount of money budgeted for the Grant Program is approximately \$40,000.
 At a maximum award of \$5,000, funds may be sufficient for a maximum of eight (8) awards.
 Proposals should fall within one of the following six categories:

-Category 1: Campus Climate Category 2: Training and Education Category 3: Recruitment and/or Retention Category 4: Professional Engagement Category 5: Student Engagement Category 6: Faculty and/or Staff Research/Scholarship (NEW)
+Category 1: Campus Climate

+Category 2: Training and Education

+Category 3: Recruitment and/or Retention

+Category 4: Professional Engagement

+Category 5: Student Engagement

+Category 6: Faculty and/or Staff Research/Scholarship